warpnet/smart-led-event/README.md

 1. The right pin of the voltage regulator can be connected to the **3V3** pin on the NodeMCU while the middle pin can be connected to one of the **GND** pins on the NodeMCU.
 1. Make sure everything is connected correctly before applying power to the adapter.

 If everything is properly connected, the internal LED should start blinking again!
 You've now built your own voltage regulator circuit.
-If you still struggle to get this to work, you can take a peak at [this picture.](media/voltage_regulator_12V.jpg)
+If you still struggle to get this to work, you can take a peek at [this picture.](media/voltage_regulator_12V.jpg)

 ### Step 3 - Connect to the LED strip using a transistor